How do I port my number?

 Cancel old service

-Once the port is approved and scheduled, you can cancel your old service.
+Once the port fully completes, you can cancel your old service.

 Two types of ports

-We offer two port options to fit your needs:- Full port (calls and texts): Port both calling and texting to CurrentClient.
+We offer two port options to fit your needs:- Full port (calling and texting): Port both calling and texting to CurrentClient.
 This is our most popular option - you’ll handle everything in one app and can cancel your old provider.

-- Text-only port (SMS hosting): Keep your current phone service for calls while using CurrentClient for texts.
+- Text-only port (SMS hosting): Keep your current phone service for calling while using CurrentClient for texts.
 Great if you’re happy with your voice service but want better texting capabilities.

 What to expect after your port

 Working immediately after the port completes.
-If any issues, we escalate
+If there are any issues, we escalate

 Texting